 New freshman are encouraged to complete math and English testing before orientation according to guidelines mailed to students after admission.
 Testing is required prior to registration.
+Science testing is required for Nursing and Exercise Science majors.
 Foreign language testing is required for all new freshmen and some transfer students.